-So you’ve gathered all of your content, designed a beautiful website, optimized it for search, and you’re ready to go live.
+So you’ve gathered all of your content, designed a beautiful website, optimised it for search, and you’re ready to go live.
 Now the question is: What should I look for in my web hosting service?
 And how can I compare the range of web hosting provides available?

 The answers vary based on the specific needs of your website, including where your audience is, how much traffic you expect, and a bunch of other factors.